Co-operatives Sweden (Svensk Kooperation), an important new opinion-shaper for cooperative businesses, is being launched on 11 May.

 “There is a natural place for the cooperative form of business in today’s market economy.
 The Swedish economy needs diversity, because it is essential to ensure that different forms of business can compete on equal terms.
 Cooperation is the most durable and sustainable form of business of all, and it is profitable for members and companies alike,” adds Tommy Ohlström, CEO of KF and Deputy Chairman of the Board of Co-operatives Sweden.

-The Board of Directors of Co-operation Sweden consists of Anders Källström, CEO of LRF (Chairman); Tommy Ohlström, CEO of KF (Deputy Chairman); Liza Nyberg, CEO of Landshypotek; Pernilla Bonde, CEO of HSB Riksförbund; Leif Linde, of Riksbyggen and Chairman of the Board of KFO, and Per Olof Nyman, CEO of Lantmännen.
+The Board of Directors of Co-operation Sweden consists of Anders Källström, CEO of LRF (Chairman); Tommy Ohlström, CEO of KF (Deputy Chairman); Liza Nyberg, CEO of Landshypotek; Pernilla Bonde, CEO of HSB Riksförbund; Leif Linde, of Riksbyggen and Chairman of the Board of Fremia, and Per Olof Nyman, CEO of Lantmännen.
 Jan Edén and Petra Pilawa are the business executives.

 For interviews and media relations